Tesserent acquires Sydney-based Loop Secure

 Headquartered in Sydney with offices in Melbourne and Brisbane, Loop Secure specialises in managed security, governance, risk and compliance (GRC) and offensive security services.
 It also has a security operations centre (SOC) in its Melbourne office.

-Tesserent said the acquisition would bolster the capabilities of its Cyber 360 security platform.
+Tesserent said the acquisition would bolster the capabilities of its Cyber 360 security platform, including red teaming, MFA projects, end point protection (especially for WFH environments); and threat hunting.

 “After more than 15 years as a leading cybersecurity firm, I am delighted Loop Secure will become part of the Tesserent Group,” Loop Secure chairman Adam Davenport said.